eelcocramer/node-bluetooth-serial-port/README.md

 ### BluetoothSerialPortServer

-#### BluetoothSerialPortServer.listen(uuid, port, callback[, errCallback])
+#### BluetoothSerialPortServer.listen(uuid, channel, callback[, errorCallback])

 Listens for an incoming bluetooth connection.
+It will automatically advertise the server via SDP

 * uuid - the UUID of the server
-* port - the port the server is listening on
+* channel - the RFCOMM channel the server is listening on, in the range of 1-30.
 * callback(address) - is called when a new client is connecting.
 * errorCallback(err) - is called when an error occurs.

-#### BluetoothSerialPortServer.advertise(uuid, cb)

-Advertises the server.

-* uuid - the UUID to advertise
-* cb(err) - is called when the advertisement is done. `err` is set when an error occurred.

 #### BluetoothSerialPortServer.write(buffer, callback)